 Information about Emergency Use Authorizations and other requirements around the COVID-19 response are available at the Department of Health and Human Service's U.S. Food and Drug Administration.

 Visit the FEMA DPA pages to learn more about the Defense Production Act.

 This TFR expired as of July 1, 2021.

-View the former announcement about the rule, which was dated May 19, 2021
+View the former announcement about the rule that was dated May 19, 2021.